cmaxhao/DCF/README.md

 # DCF
 Source Code for paper of WSDM 2021, Decomposed CF: Modeling Explicit and Implicit Factors For Recommender Systems.
-If our work inspires you, please cite our paper.
+If our work inspires you, please cite our paper.:)